MEMBERSHIP POLICIES AND PROCEDURES

 - There will be no abusing other students or coaches, physically or verbally.
 No disruptive behavior, disrespectful gestures, actions or language.
 Coaches reserve the right to send sailors exhibiting such behaviors back to the dock or dismiss them from the practice session.

 - All accidents and injuries must be reported to an instructor.
-The “First Aid Station” is located in the AYC office.
-A log of all accidents and injuries will be kept by the Sailing Director.
+The “First Aid Station” is located in the Sailing Center Bldg 3.
+A log of all accidents and injuries will be kept by the Youth Sailing Director.

 - The Sailing Director reserves the right to dismiss from the Junior Sailing Program any participant whose conduct interferes with the best interest of him/her, the program, or other participants.

 - Read, complete, and sign all Registration and Medical documents and pay all fees in full by the first day of the session.
 No one will be allowed to participate without required forms on file and full payment.

 - Volunteer as a Practice Parent at least once per season (see outline of responsibilities in corresponding Practice Handbook)

 - Subscribe to the Sailing Director’s email list for updates on practice schedules, special events, etc. and RSVP via email when necessary.

 - Provide their sailor with the proper personal equipment necessary for sailing activities (see outline of required and suggested equipment in corresponding Practice Handbook).
 The Sailing Director and/or coaches reserve the right to keep unprepared sailors on shore with a counselor.